 On 30 April 1967, less than a year before his assassination, King gave a sermon at Ebenezer Baptist Church in Atlanta in which he decried "the triple evils of racism, economic exploitation, and militarism" that he saw held his country in a stranglehold.
 In the thrilling peroration at the close, he references the programmatic call of the prophet Amos, "But let justice roll on like a river, righteousness like a never-failing stream!"
 (Amos 5:24).
 Before that, he uttered these remarkable words of protest, whose power I am appreciating more and more the older I get:

 ...
 We as a nation must undergo a radical revolution of values.
 We must rapidly begin to shift from a thing-oriented society to a person-oriented society.
 When machines and computers and profit motives and property rights are considered more important than people, the giant triplets of racism, militarism, and economic exploitation are incapable of being conquered.
 A true revolution of values will soon cause us to question the fairness and justice of many of our present policies.
 True compassion is more than flinging a coin at a beggar.
 A true revolution of values will soon look uneasily on the glaring contrast of poverty and wealth with righteous indignation.
 It will look across the seas and see individual capitalists of the West investing huge sums of money in Asia, Africa, and South America only to take the profits out with no concern for the social betterment of the countries, and say, "This is not just."
 It will look at our alliance with the landed gentry of Latin America and say, "This is not just."
 The Western arrogance of feeling that it has everything to teach others and nothing to learn from them is not just.
 A true revolution of values will say of war, "This is not just."
 This way of settling differences is not just. ...
-A nation that continues year after year to spend more money on military defense than on programs of social uplift is approaching spiritual death.These are powerful words, words that need to be heard again and again by a society, large segments of which continue to equate patriotism with jingoistic militarism and begrudge every cent spent on social programs but who, at the same time, refuse to see the unsustainability and misprioritization manifested in America's spending more money on defense than all other countries of the world combined.
+A nation that continues year after year to spend more money on military defense than on programs of social uplift is approaching spiritual death.These are powerful words, words that need to be heard again and again by a society, large segments of which continue to equate patriotism with jingoistic militarism and begrudge every cent spent on social programs but who, at the same time, refuse to see the unsustainability and misprioritization manifested in America's spending more money on defense than the next eight leading countries combined.
 Without a doubt, however, a modern-day Dr. King would face the same opposition the original faced 50 years ago.
 And that's a bloody shame.

 I leave you with an audio version of the sermon from which I drew the excerpt cited above.